sidhlee/jquery-movie-app/README.md

    - return API data, usually in object format or an array of objects
 5. Write render functions
    - pass API data
-   - map it into a html template string.
+   - map it into a html template string. (or use Handlebars to generate them)
    - insert the dom string into the placeholder with `$(placeholder).html(items.join(" "))`

 ## Resources